 - evidence of your child's date of birth (passport or birth certificate)

 - your eligibility code (extended free childcare only)

 - your National Insurance number.

-If you receive Disability Living Allowance for your child, take a copy of their award letter with you, as the provider can claim additional funding for their setting through the Disability Access Fund (DAF).
+If you receive Disability Living Allowance for your child, also take a copy of their award letter with you, as the provider can claim additional funding through the Disability Access Fund (DAF).

 5 Additional information

 As a parent, you know your child best and should discuss your child’s needs with the childcare provider to help you decide how often your child should attend.
 A regular pattern of attendance is important to ensure your child’s continued development.
 You should aim to use your chosen childcare provider for as long as possible, avoiding the need to move your child every few months or term.

 Providers that are open all-year round may offer parents the flexibility to stretch the hours across the whole year, reducing the amount of hours available each week so that you do not exceed the yearly maximum.
 This may result in slightly less hours per year, for example, 11 hours per week for 51 weeks (561 hours per year) instead of 15 hours for 38 weeks (570 hours per year).
 Check this with your chosen childcare provider.